neilslater/games_dice/README.md

    * Counting number of "successes" from a set of dice
    * Keeping the best, or worst, results from a set of dice
  * Can explain how a result was achieved in terms of the individual die rolls
- * Can calculate probabilities and expected values (experimental feature)
+ * Can calculate probabilities and expected values (with some limitations)

 ## Special Note on Versions Prior to 1.0.0

 The author is using this code as an exercise in gem "best practice".

-As such, the gem will have a limited set of functionality prior to version 1.0.0, and there should be many small release increments before then.
+As of version 0.2.0, the gem has a complete feature set, as planned for version 1.0.0 - versions between 0.2.0 and 1.0.0 are being used mainly to improve code quality, documentation and performance.

 ## Installation